-Here are some important things you should keep in mind about these benefits: I P O R T A N T • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.
-I M • In this Section, unlike the other subsections in Section 5, the calendar year deductible applies to only a few benefits.
+Ι Here are some important things you should keep in mind about these benefits: Please remember that all benefits are subject to the definitions, limitations, and exclusions in this basebase and are appealed as basebase are determined then are madically assessed.
+I M P O R this brochure and are payable only when we determine they are medically necessary.
+In this Section, unlike the other subsections in Section 5, the calendar year deductible applies to only a few benefits.
 In that case, we added "(calendar year deductible applies)".
-The calendar year deductible is: \$300 per person (\$600 per family). • The non-PPO benefits are the standard benefits of this Plan.
-PPO benefits apply only when you use a PPO provider and reside in a Network area or when you reside overseas.
+The calendar year deductible is: \$300 per person (\$600 per family).
+M P O R T A N T • The non-PPO benefits are the standard benefits of this Plan.
+PPO benefits apply only when you use a PPO provider and reside in a Network area or when you reside outside the United States.
 When no PPO provider is available in a Network area, non-PPO benefits apply.
 When you reside Out-of-Network, Out-of-Network benefits apply.
-When you reside overseas, all covered overseas providers are paid at the PPO coinsurance rate. • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare.
-P O R T • The amounts listed below are for the charges billed by the facility (i.e. hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i.e. physicians, etc.) are in Sections 5(a), (b), (d) or (e).
-A N T • YOU MUST GET PRECERTIFICATION OF HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A \$500 PENALTY.
+When you reside in the PPO network area or reside outside the United States and use a provider outside the United States, all covered providers are paid at the PPO coinsurance rate.
+T A N T • Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. • The amounts listed below are for the charges billed by the facility (i.e. hospital or surgical center) or ambulance service for your surgery or care.
+Any costs associated with the professional charge (i.e. physicians, etc.) are in Sections 5(a), (b), (d) or (e). • YOU MUST GET PRECERTIFICATION OF HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A \$500 PENALTY.
 Please refer to the precertification information shown in Section 3 for additional details on precertification. • YOU MUST ALSO GET PRECERTIFICATION OF CARE YOU RECEIVE IN SKILLED NURSING FACILITIES and HOSPICE and also HOME HEALTH CARE.
 Please refer to this section (Skilled Nursing Facilities and Hospice) and Section 5(a) (Home Health Care) for details on how your benefits are affected if you do not precertify.
 Also, please refer to the precertification information shown in Section 3 for additional details on precertification.
+Benefit Description You pay